edito-model-lab/2024-10_grenoble-edito-hackathon/README.md

 # 2024-10_grenoble-edito-hackathon
 Material for the EDITO WP2 hackathon held in Grenoble in Oct.
 2024

-Check out the [material-templates ](material-templates) folder for template description and results.
+Check out the [material-templates ](material-templates) folder for description and results templates.

 Fork the repository and add
 - your own project description (with a distinctive name) to the [project-description](project-description) folder,